 Ferry from Athens to Milos – Minoan Lines

 Minoan Lines is considered to be one of the best ferry companies in Greece.
-For summer 2019, two of their ferries will serve the Athens-Milos route in three and a half hours, on their way to Heraklion.
+Two of their ferries will serve the Athens-Milos route in three and a half hours, on their way to Heraklion.

 Their names are Knossos Palace and Festos Palace and they will be running on alternate weeks.